Yuxuanjojo/Telco-Customer-Churn/README.md

 ## Target ##
 - Analyze the relationship between user characteristics and churn.
 - From the overall situation, what are the common characteristics of lost users?
-- Try to find a suitable model to predict churn users.
 - Provide targeted suggestions to increase user stickiness and prevent loss.